defneycoban/NeuralNLP/README.md

 - Neural network classifier for transition prediction
 - Minibatch parsing for efficient transition prediction
 - Training and evaluation using UAS
-- Implementation of scaled dot-product attention for parsing tasks
+- Implementation of scaled dot-product attention for parsing tasks.